reactjs/react.dev/src/content/learn/preserving-and-resetting-state.md

 </DiagramGroup>

-**React preserves a component's state for as long as it's being rendered at its position in the UI tree.** If it gets removed, or a different Component gets rendered at the same position, React discards its state.
+**React preserves a Component's state for as long as it's being rendered at its position in the UI tree.** If it gets removed, or a different Component gets rendered at the same position, React discards its state.

 ## Same Component at the same position preserves state {/*same-component-at-the-same-position-preserves-state*/}